-The MCERTs performance standard for soil analysis is an extension of ISO 17025:2005 and includes specific requirements for MCERTs chemical analysis.
-When procuring chemical soil testing you will need to be aware of the following issues:
+When procuring chemical soil testing, you will need to be aware of the following issues:

 - All data submitted to the Environment Agency, for regulatory purposes, must conform to MCERTs requirements

 - Check that your soil matrix is covered by the laboratories accreditation.
-SOCOTEC has MCERTs for four soil matrices: sandy, silt, clay soils and made ground.
+SOCOTEC has MCERTs for three soil matrices: sandy, silt and clay soils.
 So if a laboratory is claiming MCERTs and you send in samples that are outside their validated matrices your reported results will not be accredited

 - Ensure your sampling procedures, preservation and transportation are appropriate to minimise loss of analytes for the analytical methods chosen.
 You will need to record details in the field